Disclaimer: long post!

 Implicitly, all C# enumerations inherit from System.Enum.

-In both cases, C# and Java, we can specify integral values for each enumeration member, and, if we don’t, members will get sequential values.
+In both cases, C# and Java, we can specify integral values for each enumeration member, and, if we don’t, members will get sequential values starting with one.

-A type in Java has four possible visibilities:
+A type in Java has two possible visibilities:

-And C# types have similar ones, plus one:
+And C# types have similar ones, but called:

 In C#, the syntax for extending a class and for implementing an interface is exactly the same: